snakajima/AJMax.js/README.md

 UBI syntax
 ----------

-UI-Binding instructions (optional property of DBI 'html' command) allows the application to bind DBI instructions to UI events.
-It is an array of UI-binding instructions (UBI), each of which has following properties.
+A UI-Binding instruction (optional property of DBI 'html' command) bind DBI instructions to UI events, and has following properties.

     'selector': specifies the JQuery selector (required, scope is the target element of the parent 'html' command) 'on': specifies the event (optional, the default is 'click') 'actions' : specifies DBIs to be executed when the specified event happens (required)